snotskie/ttrpg/site/src/index.md

     For the Basic Stat you ranked the highest, upgrading its die costs ① less each time.
 However, for the Basic Stat you ranked the lowest, upgrading its die costs ① more each time.

+!!! note "Effect Wording: Spend Ⓧ"
+    Some actions can only be performed by first "spending" Ⓧ from your pool of Blessing Dice.

+    The notation ① represents a single die from your pool of Blessing Dice worth $1$ or more.
+The notation ② represents a single die from your pool of Blessing Dice worth $2$ or more.
+And so on.

+    The notation ①① represents two dice from your pool of Blessing Dice, each worth $1$ or more.

+    When a die is spent, it is removed from your pool of Blessing Dice.

 ## Lifestyle and History

 Each character in this game has one of three Lifestyles, described below.
 A character's Lifestyle represents their general background and goals, and can change over the course of the story.